 The vendor application submission date for 2019 has passed.
 If you have a question, please email email@example.com

 YOUR PRESENCE IS YOUR PERMISSION

 Special photographers and videographers have been hired by festival organizers to document the event.
 Some images may be used in later promotional materials.
 Your presence at the event is seen as your permission for such promotional use by the nonprofit organizers.

-If you're interested in becoming a sponsor for the festival, please email firstname.lastname@example.org for a full list of sponsorship opportunities.
+If you're interested in becoming a sponsor for the 2nd Street Festival, please email firstname.lastname@example.org for a full list of sponsorship opportunities.

 Always have a great time.
 Know I will run into friends there.
 Great food and music.